pacjo/KittyCode/README.md

 ## TODO:

-- [ ] implement persistent search history
+- [x] implement persistent search history
+  - [x] move storage access to separate class
 - [x] refactor navigation using jetpack-navigation library
 - [x] animate image when changing screens (image should move from the center to the top where it appears in the `DetailsActivity`) - *Shared element transitions*
+- [ ] fix enter to submit search
+- [ ] add opening animation
+- [ ] change package